Because of the Lord’s faithful love

 And it worked.
 It worked!
 But not for the reasons I expected.

-See, at school the colors came with consequences, and the good colors came with prizes.
+See, at school, the colors came with consequences, and the good colors came with prizes.
 Plus, students had the added incentive of their classmates knowing where they stood each day.
 But none of that was in play at home.
 I wasn’t about to give out prizes for simple obedience, and her baby sister didn’t care what color my daughter was on.

 What made the difference was that at the end of the day, no matter how ugly or difficult or red it was, I moved my daughter’s pin back to green.
 Every day started at green.
-Every day started fresh, blank, clean.
+Every day started fresh, blank, and clean.
 It had the potential to be better or worse, but it started on green.

 Something about physically moving that clothespin back to the green spot on our laminated color chart reset my heart, too.
 Even after the worst days, that simple gesture lifted a burden from my heart.
 Moving my daughter’s pin back to green let me breathe again.
 It helped me love her better, again.
-And it reminded me that because of God’s great mercy I get to start on green each day, too.
+And it reminded me that because of God’s great mercy, I get to start on green each day, too.

 Though I struggle to be a good mom some days (or some years), God is the perfect heavenly Father.
 So it should have been no surprise that His methods work for me, too.
 God promises to wipe our slate clean, to remove our sin as far as the east is from the west.
 In the sacrifice of Jesus Christ, He offers us an abundance of mercy — and then He promises to refill that overflowing cup every single day.

-Part of the Lent season is humbling ourselves.
-It is lowering our defenses and our pride, allowing God to strip away our sin and our distractions.
+Part of the Lenten season is humbling ourselves.
+It is lowering our defenses and our pride, allowing God to strip away our sins and our distractions.
 It’s the grueling work of meaning it when we say, “more of you, less of me,” to our holy and mighty God.
 But though we begin this season there, God doesn’t leave us in our guilt and shame.
 He doesn’t force us out of the garden, naked and trembling.
 No, instead, He reaches for us and covers us in His grace.
 He erases every sin we confess and loves us through the entire process.

 Just like my daughter gets to start on green, so do we.
 Even when we’re our most disobedient, we are forgiven.
 And we get to start over again.
 When we’re washed clean by the blood of Jesus, we get a fresh start.
 What a precious gift!